Mario Mieli: Life

-After 1974, Mieli continued his activism by organizing the Collettivi Omosessuali Milanesi (Homosexual collectives of Milan).
-In 1976, the group’s gay theatrical group, Nostra Signora dei Fiori, staged his play La Traviata Norma.
+After 1974, Mieli continued his activism by organizing with Corrado Ievi the Collettivo Autonomo di Milano, from which the Collettivi Omosessuali Milanesi (COM) will develop, as well as a multiplicity of similar and autonomous experiences all over Italy in 1977.
+In 1976, Collettivo Autonomo di Milano and its theatrical group, Nostra Signora dei Fiori, staged his play La Traviata Norma.
 Ovvero: Vaffanculo... ebbene sì! (the title's numerous puns defy translation).
-This outrageous production was successfully staged in Milan, Florence, and Rome.
+This provocative production was successfully staged in Milan, Florence, and Rome.
 An in-your-face spectacle, it deliberately presented behavior designed to flout conventional, heterosexual norms.

 A controversial personality, Mieli sometimes made a spectacle of himself.
-While some may have found this behavior outrageous or frightening, others knew him as a gentle person who enjoyed cross-dressing, capable of being very charming in private.
+While some may have found this behavior outrageous, others knew him as a gentle person who enjoyed cross-dressing, capable of being very charming in private.

+By 1976, Mieli had graduated and began revising for publication his doctoral thesis in moral philosophy.
+The revision was published as Elementi di critica omosessuale (Elements of a Homosexual Critique) in 1979.
+In it, Mieli contends that homosexual liberation is an integral and indispensable part of a much wider emancipation, and coined the term "educastration" ("education" added to "castration") to describe what he viewed as the process by which societal institutions systematically repress the individual's sexuality since childhood, defining it as the "mutilation" of "the potential polymorphous unfolding of Eros".
+The concept has been applied to topics including transgender studies and homosexuality.
+He combined Freud's ideas on "polymorphous perversion" (see Polymorphous perverse) with Marxist economics to argue that human liberation is possible only through a revolution allowing uninhibited pansexuality.